greblus/aspeqt/readme.txt

 What doesn't work yet?
 ----------------------

-- Xex file loading in SOFT command frame detection (will fix some time soon).
 - Loading atr files stalls occassionally in DSR handshaking mode.
   Haven't noticed it in SOFT mode.
 Hopefully Will fix it soon.